thecolumbialion/lionbot/CONTRIBUTING.md

 Now, we're almost done getting our bot to be tested locally.

 ### 7) Getting Ready for testing the Bot

 Now we're at the good part -- actually getting to message the bot to see if it works.
 For our needs, we need two sections -- the Facebook for Developers [portal](https://developers.facebook.com/) and a Facebook [page](https://www.messenger.com/t/lionbottesting) to use for testing.
+Make sure that developers are added as **admins**.

 ### 8) Updating the webhook